hclande/opencv_project/README.md

 this will capture images every 500ms, in total 50 images per use. this file can be used several times pr.subject, image numbering will continue from last image number.

+##Capture-unknown-faces.py
+this script are basically the same as faces.py.
+Except that this captures photos of all unknown faces and stores them under \images folder\unknown-subject_"timestamp".png

 ## faces-train.py

 this file sets up the recognition data, to be used by face.py